Family and Genetic Studies of OCD

 In the OCD Collaborative Genetics Study (2001-2007), we directed a genetics study of OCD in collaboration with five other academic centers in the United States.
 The collaboration diagnostically evaluated and collected DNA samples from over 200 affected sibling pairs, and completed the first large genome-wide genetic linkage scan of OCD.
 We found evidence of genetic linkage of OCD to regions on chromosomes 1, 3, 6, 7, and 15.
 We also found intrafamilial correlation of factor dimensions, especially hoarding behavior, in OCD families.
 In addition, we found significant linkage of compulsive hoarding behavior to a region on chromosome 14.
 We have been following up these findings with fine mapping of these regions and family-based association studies of functional candidate genes.
 This research has been funded by grants from the National Institutes of Health, the OCD Foundation, and the James E. Marshall OCD Foundation.

-In the current OCD Collaborative Genetics Association Study (2007 - ), we and our collaborators at five other academic centers are interviewing and collecting DNA samples from 2000 individuals with OCD and their parents.
-We will conduct a genome-wide association study to identify even smaller chromosomal regions associated with OCD.
+In the OCD Collaborative Genetics Association Study (2007-2012), we and our collaborators at five other academic centers interviewed, and collected DNA samples from, 2000 individuals with OCD and their parents.
+We conducted a genome-wide association study to identify even smaller chromosomal regions associated with OCD.
+Our most significant finding was for a genetic marker on chromosome 9, near the protein tyrosine phosphatase receptor type D gene (PTPRD).
+This gene is involved in the differentiation of glutamatergic synapses (Molecular Psychiatry, 2015).

-Our research continues to be funded by the National Institute of Mental Health (NIMH), the James E. Marshall OCD Foundation, and the OC Foundation.
+Our research continues to be funded by the National Institute of Mental Health (NIMH), and the James E. Marshall OCD Foundation.